timvink/mkdocs-print-site-plugin/docs/options.md

     For example "[google.com](https://www.google.com)" will be replaced by "[google.com](https://www.google.com) (https://www.google.com)"

 `enumerate_headings`
 :   Default `false`.
 This will add numbering (enumeration) to all headings as well as the table of contents.
+Note this will only enumerate the print site page; if you want to enumerate the entire site, you can use [mkdocs-enumerate-headings-plugin](https://github.com/timvink/mkdocs-enumerate-headings-plugin).

     Example "1.2 A chapter subsection".